 The following information applies to salaried agricultural workers.

 France's social protection system for the agricultural professions is run by the central agricultural social mutual fund (“caisse centrale de la mutualité sociale agricole”/ CCMSA) and by the local agricultural social mutual (MSA) funds.

-France's Agricultural social mutual organization (MSA) operates with joint oversight from the ministry in charge of agriculture, the ministry of public action and accounts, and the ministry of health.
+France's Agricultural social mutual organization (MSA) operates with joint oversight from the ministry in charge of agriculture, the Ministry of the Economy, Finance and the Recovery, and the Ministry of Health.

 MSA provides social coverage (health, family, pension, industrial accident, and occupational illness benefits) for all individuals with ties to agriculture and their beneficiaries: farmers, salaried workers (of farms, farming businesses, cooperatives, and professional agricultural organizations).

 It collects both social security and unemployment insurance contributions and charges.

 As France's second-largest social protection scheme, MSA is an institution with an elective setup that is representative of the entire population with ties to agriculture.

 In addition to providing statutory social protection, MSA's health and social policy gives rise to solidarity, disability, and dependency-related programs.